Fortress of Komárno

-Fortress of Komárno, in Slovakia, is the central part of the Komárno fortification system at the confluence of the Danube and Váh rivers.
+Fortress of Komárno, located in Slovakia, is the central part of the Komárno fortification system at the confluence of the Danube and Váh rivers.

 History

 The fortress is located in today's urban area of Komárno on the left bank of the Danube, which has belonged to Czecho-Slovakia (today's Slovakia) since 1920.
-It had great strategic importance in the past and was the largest fortress in what was then Austro-Hungarian Empire.
+It had great strategic importance in the past and was the largest fortress in what was then the Austro-Hungarian Empire.

-During the period of Turkish expansion in the 16th century, the city of Komárno fell into the border area of the Habsburg and Ottoman empires.
+During the period of Turkish expansion in the 16th century, the city of Komárno fell within the border area between the Habsburg and Ottoman empires.
 The construction of the so-called "old" fortress began in 1546 on the foundations of a medieval castle according to plans by the Italian master builder Pietro Ferrabosco and the Alsatian Daniel Specklin.
-The fortress was built at the confluence of the Danube and Váh rivers to provide protection against further Turkish advances into Habsburg-ruled Hungary.
-In 1526 the Ottoman Empire invaded Hungary.
-In the Battle of Mohács on August 29, 1526, the Hungarian army was crushed by the Turks.
+The fortress was built at the confluence of the Danube and Váh rivers to protect further Turkish advances into Habsburg-ruled Hungary.
+In 1526, the Ottoman Empire invaded Hungary.
+In the Battle of Mohács on 29 August 1526, the Hungarian army was crushed by the Turks.

 The fortress proved itself when in 1594 the Ottomans tried unsuccessfully to take the city of Komárno with an army of 100,000 men.
 Between the years 1673 and 1683 the fortress was strengthened.
 The Old Fortress had five bastions and two inner courtyards surrounded by casemate-like structures designed to house the guards.
 The fortress was surrounded by a moat.
 And there was only one access to the fortress through the so-called Ferdinand Gate.

 After the Turks conquered nearby Nové Zámky in 1663, it was decided to build a "new" fortress in Komárno.
-The master builder Franz Wymes was commissioned with the construction work and the work was completed in 1673.
+The master builder Franz Wymes was commissioned with the construction work, and the work was completed in 1673.
 The New Fortress had five bastions and was connected to the Old Fortress via the two eastern bastions.
 The main access was via the well-guarded Leopold Gate.
 The New Fortress was also surrounded by a wide moat.
-The top of the western bastion of the New Fortress bears the inscription: NEC ARTE, NEC MARTE (Eng.
+The top of the western bastion of the New Fortress bears the inscription NEC ARTE, NEC MARTE (Eng.
 "Neither by cunning nor by force").
-These words fully characterize the fortification complex, which was so perfect and impregnable for that time.
+These words fully characterise the fortification complex, which was so perfect and impregnable for that time.
 And indeed, the fortress of Komárno could never be taken by the Ottomans.

 In later times, the two fortresses were given the name "Citadel".

 In 1682 the fortress was severely damaged by floods.
 Emperor Leopold I ordered the restoration and the necessary repair work.
-In 1683 the fortress of Komárno was besieged by Emmerich Thököly's army, but could not be taken by him.
+In 1683 the fortress of Komárno was besieged by Emmerich Thököly's army but could not be taken by him.
 After the defeat of the Ottoman army near Vienna in 1683, the fortress lost its strategic importance as a border bastion.